icub-tech-iit/outside-collaborators/README.md

     - **Optionally**, if you aim to enable the [mentioning mechanism](#mentioning-a-group), copy out the content of [`templates`](./templates) into the repository while preserving the files paths.

-You are finally good to go ✨
+✨ You are finally good to go!
+Remember to manage the update of the outside collaborators through [pull requests][pull-requests].

 ## ⚠ Known limitations/issues
 - We are required to comply with the GitHub API [rate limit rules][rate-limit].
 In case we hit such a limit,